My job responsibilities have changed from when I was hired. What is the process for becoming compensated for these changes?

 Everyone has different temperaments and work styles.
 Sometimes just understanding those differences makes it easier to work with other people.

 If you feel as though the reason "you don't get along" is related to race or gender, your situation may need a different response.
-If you would like to discuss options for how to respond to different situations which have come up, contact the Office of the Ombudsman, University Human Resources, the Vice President for Dversity and Inclusion, or the Office for Institutional Equity.
+If you would like to discuss options for how to respond to different situations which have come up, contact the Office of the Ombudsperson, University Human Resources, the Vice President for Diversity and Inclusion, or the Office for Institutional Equity.